SGDInstitute/apollo/content/collections/pages/mblgtacc/lodging-and-transportation.md

         content:
           -
             type: text
             text: 'Several hotels in Madison, Wisconsin are offering special rates for MBLGTACC 2021 attendees.
-Pleas note, the quoted rates do not include taxes or fees.
+Please note, the quoted rates do not include taxes or fees.
 Please contact the hotels directly for more information about taxes and fees.'
       -
         type: heading
         attrs:
-          level: 3
+          level: 2
         content:
           -
             type: text